 Symphony Hill Wines was born out of a dream to combine our passion for wine with embarking on a grand adventure to create world class wine in a new wine region.
 So, who are the people who created Symphony Hill Wines?
 They are Ewen and Elissa Macpherson and Ewen’s parents Bob and Jill Macpherson.
-Their winemaker extraodinaire, Mike Hayes, is the 5th essential element in the equation and has been vitally part of the winery since day 1.

 When Ewen turned 30 he brought his wife and his parents out to the Granite Belt to celebrate his “coming of an older age” and instantly fell in love with the place.
 “Having grown up on the Sunshine Coast with lush green grass, heat and humidity, I found the Stanthorpe area to be vastly different.
 I loved the granite boulders, the enormous grass trees, the freezing temperatures of winter, and soil which looked like the beach and found the bush to be beautifully rough and rugged.”